 Did you know...?

-Dioscorides of Anazarbus a Greek physician born in southeast Asia Minor wrote between 50-70 AD his fundamental work "De materia medica" This study focused the preparation, properties, and testing of drugs and became one of the most central pharmacological work for the next sixteen centuries!
+Dioscorides of Anazarbus, a Greek physician born in southeast Asia Minor, wrote between 50-70 AD his fundamental work "De materia medica".
+This study focused on the preparation, properties, and testing of drugs, and became one of the central pharmacological works for the next sixteen centuries!